Ten bodies left in car outside Mexican state governor's office

 Zacatecas has become one of the most violent regions of the country due to turf wars among rival gangs.
 In 2021, the state registered 1,050 murders, about 260 more than in 2020, according to official data.

-(Reporting by Lizbeth Diaz and Daina Beth Solomon; Editing by Mark Porter)
+(Reporting by Lizbeth Diaz and Daina Beth Solomon in Mexico City Editing by Mark Porter and Matthew Lewis)

 ((daina.solomon@thomsonreuters.com; +52 55 5282 7150;))